spinframework/spin-js-sdk/packages/spin-sqlite/README.md

-# Spin Sqlite
+# Spin SQLite

-This package provides bindings that enables using the Spin Sqlite interface in apps built using the `@spinframework/build-tools`.
+This package provides bindings that enable using the Spin SQLite interface in apps built using the `@spinframework/build-tools`.